Tree Cutting

 The Back Cut

 The back cut is made on the opposite side of the notch cut.
 It’s the final cut that releases the tree from its stump and allows it to fall.
-With the back cut, the depth, angle, and precision of the cut are critical for safety and control.
+The depth, angle, and precision of the back cut are critical for safety and control.

 The Humboldt Cut